Turtle Island (Lake Erie): Border dispute

 The small strip of land surrounding the mouth of the Maumee River was under the jurisdiction of the Michigan Territory, because the borders originally drawn up for the Northwest Ordinance of 1787 set a territorial boundary as a straight line from the southernmost edge of Lake Michigan.
 When Ohio became the first in the Northwest Territory to gain statehood in 1803, the state's northern border did not include this important area, which was later given to the Michigan Territory when it was formally organized in 1805.
 Turtle Island fell under the jurisdiction of the Michigan Territory, and when the first Turtle Island Light was constructed in 1831, it was within the boundaries of the territory.
 When Toledo was founded in 1833, it was part of the Michigan Territory, and the Port of Toledo operated the lighthouse.
 Because Ohio disputed Michigan's ownership over this area, it led to the heated Toledo War, a border dispute between the Michigan Territory and the state of Ohio for the area known as the Toledo Strip.
-In late 1836, President Andrew Jackson intervened on behalf of Ohio and gave the Toledo Strip to Ohio in exchange for Michigan getting the Upper Peninsula when it became a state soon after on January 26, 1837.
+In late 1836, President Andrew Jackson intervened on behalf of Ohio and gave the Toledo Strip to Ohio in exchange for Michigan getting a portion of the Upper Peninsula when it became a state soon after on January 26, 1837.

 The Toledo Strip and the city of Toledo became part of Ohio, but Turtle Island remained part of the Michigan Territory.
 The lighthouse was still operated by the Port of Toledo, but the island was still claimed and charted as Michigan territory within Monroe County.
 Control of the island was not disputed by either state, and the political status of the island was forgotten after the lighthouse was decommissioned in 1904.
 The state boundary of Ohio and Michigan remained unchanged from 1837 until 1973 when the status of Turtle Island was finally recognized and resolved long after tensions over the Toledo War had ended.
 The Supreme Court of the United States intervened, and on February 22, 1973, an agreement was reached between the two states.
 The state lines were redrawn for the last time to cut exactly through the center of the tiny island's 190 ft diameter sea wall at a 45° angle, while the ruins of the lighthouse itself were included in the Ohio half.
 The island was divided between Monroe County and Ohio's Lucas County.
 This was merely an act of politics, as the island had been abandoned and continually decaying for the past 70 years.
 The Michigan half fell under the jurisdiction of Erie Township, while the city of Toledo assumed full control over the other half.

-Current status
+Turtle Island Lighthouse Restoration Association bought the island in the early 1990s with plans to expand the island and rebuild the lighthouse, but it did not work out leading to sale in 1995.
+In 1995 the island was bought by a Jim Neumann, who had dreamed of buying it since his childhood vacations to the area.